tiiuae/ilmsens-python/README.md

 device_id = ilmsens_hal.getModId(device_index)
 print(f"Sensor #{device_index} has ID '{device_id.decode()}' (result was {len(device_id)}).")
 ```
-A complete example can be found in [demo.ipynb](/tests/demo.ipynb).
+A complete example can be found included in the manuals directory (See [python_example.ipynb](/manuals/python_example.ipynb)).

 ## Documentation
 The documentation for the Python module will be completed soon.
 Meanwhile, the manufacturer's [Function Reference](/manuals/Ilmsens_HAL_API_Function_Reference.pdf) and [Programming Guide](/manuals/Ilmsens_HAL_API_programming_guide.pdf) can be used a the next closest reference.